Disclosure: We may earn money or products from the companies mentioned in this post.

 So Please, Don’t put your rabbit in water to wash them!

-Fortunately, it’s not necessary to bath a rabbit very often.
-Most rabbits are never washed.
+Fortunately, it’s not necessary to bathe a rabbit very often.
+Most rabbits are never given a bath over their entire lifetime.

 Like cats, bunnies keep themselves fairly clean and will not often need to be washed.
 Instead, you should safely clean by hand the specific spot that’s too dirty for them to clean themself.

-First of all, this is not a one-person job.
+First of all, giving a rabbit a bath is not a one-person job.

-While bathing your pet rabbit, you will need someone to hold them down so they don’t freak out and hurt themself.
+While bathing your pet rabbit, you will need someone to firmly yet gently hold them so they don’t freak out and hurt themself.
 This can be further helped by placing a towel or non-slip mat underneath them to provide a more stable footing which will help them feel more secure.

 Make sure to use warm water, not too hot to hurt them and not too cold to get them sick.
 Do not use a noisy shower and instead gently pour the water yourself from an appropriately sized water container.